kylead10/Inventory-manager/README.md

-This is a vitreact project that manages a supermarket inventory.
+This is a vitreac project that manages a supermarket inventory.